NordicTrack RW200 Rower Review

 Resistance Positives

-Firstly, people love air resistance rowers because the effort you put in, is what you get out.
+People love air resistance rowers because the effort you put in determines the resistance of the rower.

 NordicTrack RW200 Resistance Strength

-This type of resistance is great for HIIT (high intensity interval training) workouts because a rower can speed up or slow down without having to change any settings and resistance will automatically adjust to your speed.
+Variable resistance is great for HIIT (high-intensity interval training) workouts because a rower can speed up or slow down without having to change any settings and resistance will automatically adjust to your speed.
 This is why air resistance rowers are seen in every Crossfit style gym.

-Combine this with 24 levels of silent magnetic resistance and you get the best of both worlds!
+Combine this with 24 silent magnetic resistance levels and you get the best of both worlds!

 Adding magnetic resistance means you can benefit from the “low-end” resistance strength.
 Meaning, even when you row slowly, you can still feel strong resistance.